RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 the proper situation---could we substitute "set-up" or first act---will create a story that just about tells itself.

-### Characters

-First, the Hero.
-As we learned,
-Aristotle believed dramatists must depict not merely life but the moral life of a hero.
-A good story concerns the hero's moral conflict that developed during the story's middle (second act).

-For example, if we are discussing *Presumed Innocent*, ask what would Aristotle or Michael Tierno, author of [*Aristotle's Poetics for Screenwriters: Storytelling Secrets From the Greatest Mind in Western Civilization*](http://www.amazon.com/Aristotles-Poetics-Screenwriters-Storytelling-Civilization/dp/0786887400), would say about Turow's creation Rusty Sabitch?

 ### Show Don't Tell

 Advice so common it's now a clich&eacute;